ravari-a/CAGE4_Simplified/README.md

 ## Contributing

 Contributions and feedback are welcome!
-If you have ideas or improvements, please open an issue or submit a pull request.
+If you have ideas or improvements, please open an issue or submit a pull request or email me at: ravari.a@northeastern.edu

 ## License